Mark1codes/financial-data-viz/README.md

 # The American Consumer Is Running Out of Road

-A data journalism project built as part of a job application test.
  The story uses three FRED datasets to trace how American consumer finances have deteriorated — from record debt, to vanishing savings, to rising delinquencies.

 ---